The Web address of this

 other thoughtful researchers propose

-there are conceptually two types of
+there are conceptually two or three types of

 human self which regulate our